ibm-cloud-docs/containers/ingress-domains.md

 {: #ingress-domains-ui-credentials}
 {: ui}

-Your DNS credentials are required to create or add a domain with external providers, such as Cloudflare or Akamai. <containers>{{site.data.keyword.containerlong_notm}}</containers><openshift>{{site.data.keyword.openshiftlong_notm}}</openshift> uses these credentials to provision or access a domain from the external provider on your behalf.
+Your DNS credentials are required to create or add a domain with external providers, such as Cloudflare or Akamai. {{site.data.keyword.containerlong_notm}} uses these credentials to provision or access a domain from the external provider on your behalf.
 You must use the same set of credentials for each domain in a cluster.

-Different providers might require different credentials, such as access tokens or secrets. <containers>{{site.data.keyword.containerlong_notm}}</containers><openshift>{{site.data.keyword.openshiftlong_notm}}</openshift> does not provide the credentials; you must acquire them from the external provider.
+Different providers might require different credentials, such as access tokens or secrets. {{site.data.keyword.containerlong_notm}} does not provide the credentials; you must acquire them from the external provider.

 #### Required credentials for Akamai
 {: #ingress-domains-ui-credentials-akamai}